Credential evaluation: Canada

 Educational credential assessment (ECA) also known as credential evaluation can be used for immigration, education and licensing.
-An ECA is necessary for immigrants seeking entry into Canada under various Citizenship and Immigration Canada (CIC) programs, including the Federal Skilled Worker Program (FWSP) through Express Entry, which requires immigrants to have completed a minimum equivalent of a Canadian secondary school diploma.
-The Canadian government does not assess foreign credentials.
-Instead as of April 2013, the CIC has designated seven credential evaluation agencies to provide assessments for those immigrating to Canada.
+An ECA is necessary for immigrants seeking entry into Canada under various Citizenship and Immigration Canada (CIC) programs, including the Federal Skilled Worker Program (FSWP) through Express Entry, which requires immigrants to have completed a minimum equivalent of a Canadian secondary school diploma.
+Since April 2013, the CIC has designated seven credential evaluation agencies to provide assessments for individuals immigrating to Canada.
 These designated agencies are members of the Alliance of Credential Evaluation Services of Canada.

-Most Canadian licensing boards or professional licensing bodies require academic credential evaluations from internationally educated professionals.
-The evaluations are assessed in-house or by Alliance members.
+Most Canadian licensing boards and professional regulatory bodies also require academic credential evaluations from internationally educated professionals.
+These evaluations determine whether foreign education is considered equivalent in value and recognition to a Canadian education, and they are conducted either internally or by members of the Alliance.
+In 2025, the Government of Canada announced $97 million in funding for Employment and Social Development Canada to establish the Foreign Credential Recognition Action Fund.
+This fund is intended to support collaboration with provinces and territories to improve foreign credential recognition, which could otherwise have been addressed through conditional federal transfers and access to immigration programs tied to compliance with fairer credential recognition practices aligned with federal priorities.

 Europe

-The Convention on the Recognition of the Qualifications Concerning Higher Education in the European Region, commonly called the Lisbon Recognition Convention, is the main legal agreement which governs the recognition of qualifications between the member states of the Council of Europe, excluding Greece and Monaco.
+The Convention on the Recognition of the Qualifications Concerning Higher Education in the European Region, commonly called the Lisbon Recognition Convention, is the main legal agreement which governs the recognition of qualifications between the member states of the Council of Europe.
 The European Network of Information Centres and the National Academic Recognition Information Centres (known as ENIC-NARIC) can evaluate credentials and issue a “statement of comparability” for a university degree earned in one member country for use in another.
 The convention states that degree holders must have access to “adequate assessments” of their credentials and degrees must be recognized among member countries unless there are proven “substantial differences” between the degrees awarded in that country and the degree being assessed.